vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 This evolution reveals a clear trend: from simple scalar updates to adaptive scalar scaling, and now to full-matrix conditioning that respects the underlying geometry of the parameter space.

+#### 2.4.5 Research Pathways for Optimizer Discovery
+Here is the simplified version.
+You can break down how researchers invent optimizers into **three "Personas"** (methods).

+### 1. The Mechanic (The "Tinker" Method)
+*This is the most common method.*
+*   **The Logic:** They look at existing optimizers (like SGD or Adam) and watch them fail.
+*   **The Process:** They see the optimizer getting "stuck" or "shaking" too much on a graph.
+*   **The Fix:** They add a simple tool to fix that specific behavior.
+    *   *Example:* "It's oscillating too much?
+Let's add a brake (decay)."
+    *   *Example:* "It's moving too slow?
+Let's add a heavy ball rolling down a hill (momentum)."

+### 2. The Mathematician (The "Theory" Method)
+*This is the pure academic method.*
+*   **The Logic:** They don't look at code first; they look at the geometry of the error surface.
+*   **The Process:** They use calculus and probability theory to calculate the "perfect" step to take.
+*   **The Fix:** They derive a complex formula on paper that proves it will reach the bottom faster, then they translate that math into code.

+### 3. The Lazy Robot (The "Automated" Method)
+*This is the modern, trendy method.*
+*   **The Logic:** Humans are bad at guessing math formulas.
+Computers are fast at it.
+*   **The Process:** They write a program that generates thousands of random mathematical formulas.
+*   **The Fix:** They let the computer test all of them.
+The formulas that fail are deleted; the ones that work are kept.
+The researcher takes the winner and publishes it.
+(Example: The **Lion** optimizer).

+---

+### How They Verify It (The "Gauntlet")
+Once they have an idea (from any of the 3 methods above), they all follow this simple 3-step check:

+1.  **The Toy Test:**
+    Does it work on a simple 2D bowl shape?
+(This is the simplest task).
+2.  **The Stress Test:**
+    Does it break if I change the learning rate slightly?
+(If it's too sensitive, nobody will use it).
+3.  **The Title Match:**
+    They race it against **Adam** (the current champion).
+If it isn't faster or more accurate than Adam, the research is rejected.

+Note: Different optimizers will win in different training, architecture or data scienarios.

 ### 2.5 Research Gap

 While Adam has been extensively studied and Muon shows theoretical promise, several gaps remain: